Mudpuppy12/mac2company/README.md

 # mac2company
 A simple go client that speaks to https://macaddress.io/ and retrieves the company name in which the MAC address is registered.
 The client is built with golang and using docker as an example on containerizing toolsets.
-It uses a two step Dockerfile to try to keep image size small.
+It uses a two step build process to try to keep image size small.

 # What you need to get started!